 Anecdotal evidence suggests that there are many ways students enhance their employability during the summer vacation period.
 To discover more about students’ summer activities, and to broaden our knowledge regarding the learning potential from students’ summer endeavours, Careers Service-led research was carried out.

-Dr Joy Perkins, Rhona Gibson and Dr Zac Hickman from the Careers Service report on the findings from this investigation.
+Dr Joy Perkins, Rhona Gibson and Dr Zac Hickman from the Careers and Employability Service report on the findings from this investigation.

 To develop staff understanding of the diverse range of summer activities which are available to students, a survey was devised to address the following questions:

 - What types of summer activities do our students undertake?

 - What employability benefits do students perceive they gain from their summer activities?

 - How do students source their summer opportunities?